 Before surgery you will have a full eye exam to make sure that any other eye problems are detected and addressed before surgery.
 Measurements of the eye will be taken to help us determine the power of lens implant needed.
 These typically include an A-scan , mapping of the cornea (known as corneal topography), and often a macular scan as well.
 While you are in the office, we will discuss various lens implant options and discuss the choice of lens implant to be used.

 Why do I need to see my primary care doctor before cataract surgery?

 We will ask you to be seen by your primary care doctor within 30 days of surgery to be “medically cleared” to undergo cataract surgery.
 This means your primary care doctor will examine you and determine if your overall health is stable enough for surgery.
 Because general anesthesia is NOT required (see below), even patients with multiple medical problems are usually cleared by their physicians.
 If you do have underlying medical problems, your doctor will wish to make sure these are reasonably well controlled prior to any elective surgery.

 Do I have to take eye drops before cataract surgery?

 You will begin taking eye drops about 2 days before cataract surgery.
 There are three types of drops: an antibiotic and two anti-inflammatory medications.
 We will ask you to take each of the three drops starting 3 days before surgery.
-The drops are taken four times per day, with 5 minutes between the different eye drops so that the drops don’t dilute each other out.
+We ask patients to wait 5 minutes between the different eye drops so that the drops don’t dilute each other out.
 The drops are generally tapered over the course of several weeks after surgery to prevent infection and inflammation.